 What does email marketing have to do with it?
-After all, all the work is done on the landing page of the site!
+After all, all the work is done on the site’s landing page!

 Well, it’s not 🙂 The Landing page plays the role of a title that invites the visitor to enter the restaurant.
 And email marketing is the chef.
 The taste of his dish depends on whether the customer will stay here or not.

-In the classic model, after a subscription, the visitor’s data go to the CRM system.
-Then, with the correct email marketing strategy, the subscriber immediately gets a welcome letter when the CRM and mail service works together.
+In the classic model, the visitor’s data goes to the CRM system after a subscription.
+Then, with the correct email marketing strategy, the subscriber immediately gets a welcome letter when the CRM and mail service work together.
 For example, such as the online store FreePeople (the company – not a startup, but makes cool mail):

-What’s the secret: In a well-thought-out structure of Welcome – letter.
-A Welcome Letter is the first hook that intrigues subscribers, and at the same time, gives them an idea of what the project is about.
+What’s the secret: In a well-thought-out structure of a Welcome – letter.
+A Welcome Letter is the first hook that intrigues subscribers and, at the same time, gives them an idea of what the project is about.
 Therefore, it is necessary to include in it:

 - Thank you for the subscription.
 It can be just a verbal thanks or a small gift: a benefit for a subscription—for example, free test access to an application.

-- Brief information on the startup, his target.
+- Brief information on the startup and its target.
 This text mustn’t be a dry summary of the news.
 Instead, add value to it for the reader.
 For example:

 “Our application will normalize your water balance.
 If you haven’t entered your water balance for a long time, it reminds you that it’s time to drink some water :)”.